MorganGi/ENT2-elk_support_xivo/README.md

 # ELK for XiVO

-This project describe how to build a docker image
+This project describe how to run elk with docker compose
-- with elk
-- and with some configuration to explore asterisk full logs

 The docker image is built from sebp/elk.

 :warning:

 - This project is still in the early phases and a work in progress.
 - It works but with quite a lot of limitations.
 - And not everything is as good as it may be.